Muchori/muchori/README.md

 ### Hi there 👋 Muchori Here!

 ### A Passionate Software Developer
 Well, I’ve been working on mobile app development.
 Had my own projects, coded mostly in Kotlin and Python.
 I am an Android junior dev and passionate about software development and user experience.
-Learning Typescript and I love it.
+Learning Typescript atm.

 * 📱 Working on Mobile and Web Development
 * REST APIs